 7. Analyze the true intention

-Even if someone has a blue check next to their name, it doesn’t mean they are always a good resource.
+Even if someone has a blue check next to their name, it doesn’t always mean they’re a good resource.
 How do you feel when you interact with them?
-The main difference is what the person wants you to feel or how they want you to react.
+What does your intuition tell you?
+Consider what the person wants you to feel or how they want you to react.
 Are they purposefully using triggering, divisive, or pessimistic language?
 Do they want you to distrust or hate other groups of people?
 Or, do they want you to find common ground, use your agency to help your community, or see you as a valuable human being?

-Note: some people use blunt language that may hurt your feelings or make you uncomfortable.
-This is common but just because someone is yelling doesn’t mean they’re mean.
+Note: some people use blunt language that may hurt your feelings or make you feel uncomfortable.
+Just because someone is yelling or direct doesn’t necessarily indicate that they’re mean or untrustworthy.
 I’d recommend looking up the term tone policing to ensure you look past the tone and analyze the argument.

 8. Be willing to unlearn some things

 We believe in growth and change.
 It may mean giving up false information or assumptions.
-It’s not a fun process but it means that you will be perceptive to more factual information and you will likely be more exposed to viable solutions.
+It’s not a fun or short process, but it’s invaluable work.
+You’ll likely be perceptive to more factual information as well as be more exposed to viable solutions.

 An example would be wondering how to celebrate Columbus Day or Thanksgiving after truly learning about the mass genocide of Native Americans.
-It’s certainly not fun to realize that Columbus did a lot of terrible, immoral things.
-Many states choose to celebrate Indigenous Peoples’ Day instead; this is an appropriate way to unlearn some things and grow from it.
+It’s certainly not fun to realize that Columbus and other early historical figures did a lot of terrible, immoral things.
+Many states choose to celebrate Indigenous Peoples’ Day instead; this is an appropriate way to unlearn some things, grow, and make the cultural shifts that too many people once thought were impossible.

 Some of these things you’ll unlearn will be stereotypes or assumptions that you learned from people close to you.
 Even if these people are good and honorable, they will not be experts in someone else’s experiences.
 Letting things go means believing primary sources and giving more scrutiny to other types of sources.